alexduartehc/ISPL-Solution/README.md

 This is the organisation of the repository:

 - **[datasets](https://github.com/alexduartehc/ISPL-Solution/tree/main/datasets)**: This directory contains all the datasets necessary to complete the applied exercises.
+- **[Exercises]()**: This directory contains the solutions.
+Each chapter has its own directory named "Chapter " followed by the chapter's number.
+Inside each chapter directory, there is a specidic file for each exercise.